Frequently Asked Questions

 In some countries, data is not available for all years in the period between 2010 and 2015.
 If, for example, there is no data corresponding to 2013 for a given country (because the survey was not carried out that year), the index duplicates the data from the previous year (2012).
 This information is specified, when this circumstance occurs, in the country notes (in the section dedicated to evolution in recent years).

-Initially, the Better Jobs Index will be published every two years.
-The next update will be carried out in 2019.
+The Better Jobs Index will be published every two years.
+The next update will be carried out in 2021.
 In any case, the data on the labor markets and social security of Latin American and Caribbean countries that the IDB makes available to the public through the SIMS (its acronym in Spanish) is updated every six months, in January and July.